RonanMarrinan/latin101portfolio/translation3.md

     - It is the gerundive

 3. What idea does Athenas oppugnandās express?
-    - It is the gerunidve and it is in the accsuative case?????
+    - It is the gerunidve and it expresses purpose.
+Here, the purpose of the sentence is that Eumolpus came to attack athens.

 4. Parse (PNTMV) interfectus est.
     - Third person, singular, perfect, inidcative and passive.